quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

    If enabled, all CSS files required by the installed iconpacks are automatically included in the frontend.

+.. confval:: defaultConfig

+   :type: string
+   :default: EXT:iconpack/Configuration/Iconpack/Default.yaml

+   Path to the YAML configuration file containing the default options for all installed icon packs.
+Leave this field blank to disable it, or use your own configuration file.
+If you specify your own file here, it will overwrite the default options for all icon packs, unless they contain their own options.
+   Please also note that you must specify a corresponding CSS file for rendering the respective options in the YAML file with the key *optionsCss* (see example below).

 .. important::
    Changing the extension configuration requires an emptying of the TYPO3 cache for the changes to take effect!

-If you deactivate these settings, however, you will have to make the required configuration yourself and integrate it into your own setup.
+If you deactivate *autoConfigRte* or *autoAddAssets*, however, you will have to make the required configuration yourself and integrate it into your own setup.
 Use the following two examples...